-The PNHW2 Hub’s proposed projects, known as nodes, will work collectively to produce, store, transport, and utilize low-carbon hydrogen.
+The PNWH2 Hub’s proposed projects will work collectively to produce, store, transport, and utilize hydrogen.

 HUB PROJECT LOCATIONS

-The proposed PNWH2 Hub spans eight project sites – five locations in Washington, two locations in Oregon and one location in Montana.
+The proposed PNWH2 Hub spans six project sites – three locations in Washington, one location in Oregon and one location in Montana.

 The final project locations of the PNWH2 Hub will be determined through negotiations with the U.S. Department of Energy.
 During this process, some aspects of the Hub’s scope and scale may change so limited information about the projects will be shared publicly.
 We will provide more details and collaborate with local communities and regulators on siting and permitting once locations are finalized.